yegor256/blog/_drafts/settings.md

 String html = new Page("http://www.google.com").html();
 {% endhighlight %}

-Everything is fine, until we start making this class more powerful.
+Everything is fine until we start making this class more powerful.
 Let's say we want to configure the encoding.
-We don't want to use `"UTF-8"` always.
+We don't always want to use `"UTF-8"`.
 We want it to be configurable.
 Here is what we do:

 {% highlight java %}
 class Page {